-Children with no symptoms should continue to be treated as they typically would be treated by staff, but with physical distancing in place as much as possible.

-- Where possible, arrange spaces to encourage the recommended separation.
+- Children with no symptoms should continue to be treated as they typically would be treated by staff, but with physical distancing in place as much as possible. - Where possible, arrange spaces to encourage the recommended separation.
 For example, spacing children to avoid close contact during meal and nap times, and assigning a designated chair and table for each child. - Signage should be posted to promote physical distancing.
 Remember that young children need easy to understand visual prompts.
 For example, use tape on the floor, hoops, mats or other items that can mark off personal space.
 Another idea is to organize play activities with a visual cue about how many children should be in that area (e.g., two chairs next to an activity with markers or numbers taped to the floor). - Minimize the number of individuals entering the facility by having only one family member pickup and drop off their child(ren).
-Where appropriate, consider doing drop off and pick up outside the facility, implement a practice of staggered drop off and pick up times, or use separate entrances (if feasible). - Stagger staff break times. - Physical barriers can be used when physical distancing cannot be maintained, where appropriate.
+Where appropriate, consider doing drop off and pick up outside the facility, implement a practice of staggered drop off and pick up times, or use separate entrances (if feasible). - Manage the flow of people in common areas, including hallways and washrooms, to minimize crowding and allow for the ease of people passing through. - Stagger staff break times. - Physical barriers can be used when physical distancing cannot be maintained, where appropriate.
 Consider the need for additional cleaning and sanitizing of any barriers or dividers.